plankes-projects/partingle/README.md

 # Getting Started
 The project consists of 2 parts:
 * Java Spring server which connects to a MySQL database.
 See server readme for more information.
-* TypeScript Vue PWA client.
+* TypeScript Vue client.
 See client readme for more information.